-Dana Commons is home to the Office for Identity, Student Engagement, and Access (ISEA), the McCann Resource Room, the Office of Diversity and Inclusion, the MOSAIC offices for cultural student clubs, faculty offices, the Center for Gender, Race, and Area Studies (CGRAS), and the Higgins School of Humanities.
-Inclusionrelated events and programs take place in the Fireside Lounge and McCann Resource Room, and guest lectures and classes take place in the Fishbowl.
+Dana Commons is home to the Office of Identity, Student Engagement, and Access (ISEA); the McCann Resource Room; the Office of Diversity and Inclusion; the MOSAIC offices for cultural student clubs; faculty offices; the Center for Gender, Race, and Area Studies (CGRAS); and the Higgins School of Humanities.
+Inclusion-related events and programs take place in the Fireside Lounge and McCann Resource Room, and guest lectures and classes take place in the Fishbowl.